Chapter 22 — VAR Models

 ECM models described long-run equilibrium adjustment.

-But many economic and financial variables evolve together.
+But many economic and financial systems involve several variables evolving together.

 Examples include: